 When receiving an ACK in congestion avoidance, we first check whether the protocol is in the TCP region or not.
-This is done as follows.
-We can analyze the window size of a TCP-friendly AIMD in terms of the elapsed time t.
-Using a simple analysis in [FHP00], we can analyze the average window size of additive increase and multiplicative decrease (AIMD) with an additive factor alpha_aimd and a multiplicative factor beta_aimd with the following function:
+This is done by estimating the average rate of the Standard TCP using a simple analysis described in [FHP00].
+It considers the Standard TCP as a special case of an Additive Increase and Multiplicative Decrease algorithm (AIMD), which has an additive factor alpha_aimd and a multiplicative factor beta_aimd with the following function: